jploch/pagegrid-profile-installer/site/modules/PageGrid/README.md

 Copyright (C) 2022 by Jan Ploch

-> PageGrid is a commercial module for ProcessWire that renders page items as CSS Grid and adds drag and drop functionality in admin.
+> PageGrid is a commercial module for ProcessWire that renders PageTable entries as CSS Grid and adds drag and drop functionality in admin

 ## DO NOT SHARE OR DISTRIBUTE